 You are not in Kansas anymore.
 One of the initial stages of culture shock is to look at all the negative aspects of a new culture by comparing it to one’s home country.
 If you do compare, try to find the good things about Taiwan that your home country lacks; this way you will have a much happier and fulfilling experience in Taiwan.
 Taiwan is a separate country with different history, customs, and beliefs than your home country, so you should forget everything you know about your culture and accept Taiwan for what it is.
 Come to Taiwan with a good attitude, and you might learn something!

 The best advice I can give is when in Rome, do as the Romans do.
 If you mimic what other Taiwanese people do, you might find that they do things better than your home country, and you will discover new things about the human experience.

 Taiwan is one of the safest countries in the world; it was named in the top global peace index and was named the safest country in the world in 2016.
 People are not allowed to own guns in Taiwan.
-You don’t need to worry about getting mugged in the street when you are here.
-People here are nice to people they don't know, especially if they are from a vibrant foreign country.
+You don’t need to worry about getting mugged in the street when you are here, being racially profiled by police, or walking alone on the street at night.
+People here are nice to people they don't know, especially if they are from a vibrant (rich) foreign country.
 Also, Taiwan is politically stable, even with pressure from China.

 Take a look at some of the commodities above!
-The cost of living in Taiwan is relatively low, and Taiwan has one of the best standards of living in the world.
+The cost of living in Taiwan is relatively low, and Taiwan has one of the best standards of living in Asia and the world.

 Taiwan is one of the most convenient countries in the world.
 There are almost 10,000 convenience stores, putting them in walking distance for most people.
 It is hard to tour Taiwan without seeing a 7-11, Family Mart, OK Mart, or Hi-Life everywhere you go.
 These stores also let people pay their bills with cash, purchase travel tickets, print pictures, ship and receive packages, buy everyday items, and much more.